Koc13/aide-fairness-evaluation/README.md

 ## Repository Structure

+- `datasets/`: Datasets used to run the scripts
 - `use-cases/`: Implementation of the individual ML pipelines
 - `prompts/`: Prompts used with AIDE to run the experiments (goal and evaluation criteria)
 - `README.md`: Project overview and usage guide